ianomad/ianomad.github.io/_posts/2019-08-26-My-Reading-Journey.md

 layout: post
 title:  "My Reading Journey"
 date:   2019-08-26
-categories: coding
+categories: reading
-excerpt: "This article is about why I started reading more and I have learnt from the past couple of months"
+excerpt: "This article is about why reading journey and what I have learnt from the past couple of months"
 ---

 ### My Reading Journey